TempeHS/2024IST_Art.J_Endangered/README.md

 # Documentation

-A little explination on how I made the game and the skills I aquired.
+A little explanation on how I made the game and the skills I aquired.

 # Collaboration

-Hughie Mckinnon the multimedia partner<p>
+Hughie Mckinnon<p>
 [add media examples]<p>